THU-luvision/GigaVision_Evaluation/readme.md

 `pip install -r requirements.txt`

 ## GigaMOT
-To evaluate on the MOT challenge, your results should be organized into a `result.zip` file according to the [official submission guidance](https://www.gigavision.cn/other/page?page=f6cdadbba43645a2a64d1ccfcccbbba5&anchor=results&from=Tracking) and the ground truth data is arranged into `./mot_anno_full`.
+To evaluate on the MOT challenge, your results should be organized into a `results.zip` file according to the [official submission guidance](https://www.gigavision.cn/other/page?page=f6cdadbba43645a2a64d1ccfcccbbba5&anchor=results&from=Tracking) and the ground truth data is arranged into `./tracking/mot_anno_full`.
 The results can be evaluated by running:

-`python /path/to/gt /path/to/result /url/to/post/score Tracking 1`
+`python evaluate.py /path/to/gt /path/to/result /url/to/post/score Tracking union_users_key`

 and scores of MOTA and MOTP will be returned.
 See [here](https://www.gigavision.cn/other/page?page=f6cdadbba43645a2a64d1ccfcccbbba5&anchor=evaluation&from=Tracking) for more details about evaluation metrics.